z-prince/mod-0-project-be/README.md

-# Backend Mod 1 Pre-work Repository
+# Mod 0 Project Guide - Back End

-This repository will walk you through the Mod 1 Pre-work for the Backend program at Turing.
+This repository will walk you through the Mod 0 Project for the Back End program at Turing.

 Each day has a folder containing a `README.md` file with instructions for the section, exercises, and questions.
 Please complete all the exercises and questions, as well as lessons listed in the section's README.

-### Pre-work Index
+### Project Index

 * [Section 1 - ASKING QUESTIONS, Terminal and Ruby Foundations](section1)
 * [Section 2 - GROWTH MINDSET, Conditionals](section2)